comebck-pakistan/cohort-1-squad-ravi/ai-matching/README.md

 ```
 npm run dev
 ```
-You should see `🚀 Mahir bot listening on port 3000`.
+You should see `🚀 bot listening on port 3000`.

 ## Step 6 — Expose it to the internet for testing (before deploying)